CSE370HCI/hci-social-frontend/backend/README.md

 ## Development Scripts
 - `npm run makemigrations` Creates new migration scripts with new DB schema changes.
 Run this whenever you make changes to entities.
+Note that this will remove your current sqlite DB and re-generate it (with the old schema), as diffs are done against the DB schema of the DB itself
 - `npm run lint` Run ESLint to find any code style problems
 - `npm run lint-fix` Run ESLint and automatically fix issues where possible
 - `npm run test` Run mocha unit tests